Confusion and diffusion: Diffusion

 Diffusion means that if we change a single bit of the plaintext, then about half of the bits in the ciphertext should change, and similarly, if we change one bit of the ciphertext, then about half of the plaintext bits should change.
 This is equivalent to the expectation that encryption schemes exhibit an avalanche effect.

 The purpose of diffusion is to hide the statistical relationship between the ciphertext and the plain text.
 For example, diffusion ensures that any patterns in the plaintext, such as redundant bits, are not apparent in the ciphertext.
 Block ciphers achieve this by "diffusing" the information about the plaintext's structure across the rows and columns of the cipher.

-In substitution–permutation networks, diffusion is provided by permutation boxes.
+In substitution–permutation networks, diffusion is provided by permutation boxes (a.k.a. permutation layer).
+In the beginning of the 21st century a consensus had appeared where the designers preferred the permutation layer to consist of linear Boolean functions, although nonlinear functions can be used, too.

 Theory

 In Shannon's original definitions, confusion refers to making the relationship between the ciphertext and the symmetric key as complex and involved as possible; diffusion refers to dissipating the statistical structure of plaintext over the bulk of ciphertext.
 This complexity is generally implemented through a well-defined and repeatable series of substitutions and permutations.
 Substitution refers to the replacement of certain components (usually bits) with other components, following certain rules.
 Permutation refers to manipulation of the order of bits according to some algorithm.
 To be effective, any non-uniformity of plaintext bits needs to be redistributed across much larger structures in the ciphertext, making that non-uniformity much harder to detect.

 In particular, for a randomly chosen input, if one flips the i-th bit, then the probability that the j-th output bit will change should be one half, for any i and j—this is termed the strict avalanche criterion.
 More generally, one may require that flipping a fixed set of bits should change each output bit with probability one half.

 One aim of confusion is to make it very hard to find the key even if one has a large number of plaintext-ciphertext pairs produced with the same key.
 Therefore, each bit of the ciphertext should depend on the entire key, and in different ways on different bits of the key.
 In particular, changing one bit of the key should change the ciphertext completely.

-The simplest way to achieve both diffusion and confusion is to use a substitution–permutation network.
-In these systems, the plaintext and the key often have a very similar role in producing the output, hence the same mechanism ensures both diffusion and confusion.